 On a similar theme.
 How does this journalist know that ‘imams throughout Britain are giving special sermons’?
 There are thousands of mosques in the UK.
 Has this writer privileged access to all of them - even the East London Mosque?

 The writer at least lets one cat out of the bag.
 He says that

 ‘the 9/11 attacks were counter-productive to the terrorists’ aims’.

-This is a clear admittance that many Muslims may not like the means (terrorism, killing) Islamoterrorists use, but they do agree - or sympathise - with ‘the terrorists’ aims’.
-Which ‘aims’ are they?
-More to the point.
-Do these ‘moderates’ want to bring these aims/ends about without any kind of violence?
+This is a clear admittance that many Muslims may not like the means (terrorism, killing) Islamoterrorists use; though they do agree - or sympathise - with ‘the terrorists’ aims’.
+Which aims are they?
+More to the point: do these ‘moderates’ want to bring these aims/ends about without any kind of violence?
 Is one aim the installation of an Islamic state?
 Full sharia law?
 To pull all Western troops out of every Muslim country?
 The annihilation of Israel?
 Who knows?

 The Imam of Leicester Central Mosque, Maulana Shahid Raza, has

 ‘reminded worshippers that terrorists had been quoting passages of the Quran out of context’.